Skip to main content

 Key Concepts

-• Adapter — An integration module (SMS, Email, CRM, etc.) that gives agents tools.
+• Adapter — An integration module (SMS, Email, CRM, etc.) that provides tools.

 • Tool — A callable function an agent can invoke, either built-in or a webhook to your API.